james-meadow/AAWG_Workshops/README.md

 ### Files:

+* `class/` = Use these for our Dev Day classes
   * `AAWG.ipynb` = Beginner level intro to python for data science.
   * `AAWG_NLP.ipynb` = Advanced intro to Natural Language Processing and Topic Modeling in python.
+* `solution/` = same files, but completed.
+These can be reference if we don't finish the content.

 ### Workshop Instructions: